istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 ---
 title: Quick Start Evaluation Install
-description: Instructions to install and configure an Istio mesh in a Kubernetes cluster for evaluation.
+description: Instructions to install Istio in a Kubernetes cluster for evaluation.
 weight: 10
 keywords: [kubernetes]
 aliases: